Your Secret Weapon to keep your kitchen Safe and Hygienic (it really works)

-- The first and foremost “equipment” that can potentially spread germs in the kitchen is the human hand.
-Improper cleaning of hand while handling high-risk food like meat, can spread bacteria to dishes, cooking utensils, and other ingredients via cross contamination.
+The first and foremost “equipment” that can potentially spread germs in the kitchen is the human hand.
+Improper cleaning of hand while handling high-risk food like meat can lead to bacteria being spread in dishes, cooking utensils, and other ingredients via cross-contamination.

-- Your scrubber may carry left over particles of food which may spread germs to all your dishes.
+Your scrubber may carry leftover particles of food which may spread germs in all your dishes.

 Cleaning Your Dishes and Cooking Utensils

 Thorough cleaning of all items with which your food comes in contact, like dishes and cooking utensils, is extremely crucial to prevent the spreading of germs.
 You can easily do this by means of dishwash bars/ liquids and using antibacterial scrubbers like Scotch-Brite Antibacterial scrub pad.
 Rinsing the utensils with hot water will enhance the result.
 You can use antibacterial Dishwash and Scotch-Brite Antibacterial Scrub pad to clean knives, cutlery, and utensils.
 Disinfect Your Kitchen Work Surfaces

 Immovable or big kitchen work surfaces like kitchen slabs are not as easy to clean as the utensils.
 You can clean kitchen surfaces with hot soapy water after cooking.
 This will help to bring down the chances of cross-contamination to a great extent.
 Disinfect Your Kitchen Sink

 When it comes to cleaning the kitchen, people tend to overlook one of the dirtiest parts of the kitchen- the kitchen sink.
 In fact, the kitchen sink is often more germ-ridden than your toilet seat.
 Therefore, make sure you are giving proper attention and care to disinfect the kitchen sink.
 For this,

 Use Scotch-Brite Scrubbers or Sink Brushes to remove water spots, soap and food deposits, food stains, rust, etc.